Pereli/NIDS/README.md

 [Moustafa Nour and Jill Slay research](https://ieeexplore.ieee.org/abstract/document/7348942)

-# Models

-Supervised models and neural networks was used in this project, aswell as feature importance for presentation purposes.

-# Evaluation
+# Models & Evaluation
-We evaluated the IDS using precision, recall, f1-score and accuracy metrics, Accuracies went from 0.92 to 0.99990 in the best model on the test set.
+Supervised models and neural networks was used in this project, aswell as feature importance for presentation purposes. evaluated using precision, recall, f1-score and accuracy metrics, Accuracy went from 0.92 to 0.99990 in the best model on the test set.

 # Deployment
 The IDS can be used as a complementary feature of a firewall, detecting and alerting on any threats that the firewall may have missed.
-It is designed to be easily integrated into existing network security infrastructure and can handle high volumes of traffic.

 # Conclusion
 Overall, this machine learning intrusion detection system project has provided valuable insights and experience.
 While the final accuracy of is impressive, I recognize that there are limitations to this project that could potentially impact its performance in a real-world scenario.
 For example, I did not have the opportunity to test the system in a production environment or evaluate it with data outside of my dataset.
 Moving forward, I plan to consider alternative approaches that may address these limitations and improve the robustness of the system.